 The Good: Internet Shopping Holidays

 Online shopping wasn’t invented in the 2010s, and neither were online shopping holidays.
 In fact, the first Cyber Monday was on the Monday after Thanksgiving in 2005.
 However, new online shopping holidays have proliferated in the past decade, as have online deals.

 The Bad: Security and Privacy

 As more of life and shopping has moved online, crime has followed, and retailers have not been immune from this problem.
 Target suffered a huge data breach in 2013.
 EBay was hacked in 2014.
 And the list of online retail security breaches continues to grow.

 ECommerce was not just the target for hacking—it is also the bait.
 Thieves no longer have to take your wallet to use your credit cards.
 They can steal credit card information remotely and use it to fraudulently order products online.
 Unfortunately, fraud detection and protection at major online retailers have not kept up with the ingenuity of cybercriminals.

 Hacking isn’t the only issue related to internet privacy and security that affects eCommerce growth.
 Facebook’s use of personal data has come under fire in recent years.
 In addition, Facebook’s microtargeted advertising has led to charges that it allowed racial discrimination in marketing.

 The Ugly: People Behind the Brands Pay the Price of ECommerce Growth

 As Amazon and other retailers have pushed for faster and faster order fulfillment, workers have paid the price.
 A headline in The Atlantic put it bluntly: Ruthless Quotas at Amazon Are Maiming Employees.
 The need for speed has left workers injured and even dead.
 Sudden eCommerce growth during COVID-19 put even more pressure on fulfillment warehouse staffers.
 California may soon enact a law that limits warehouse quotas to protect workers.

-The good news is that 3PL services companies are developing different business models for eCommerce warehouses.
+The good news is that 3PL services companies (otherwise known as third-party logistics) are developing different business models for eCommerce warehouses.
 Fulfillment companies like Red Stag Fulfillment have found that treating employees well is a good business model.
 Let’s hope there’s a lot more of that in the decade ahead.